phenol header image

 Solubility of phenol

-When a substance dissolves there must be some sort of interaction between the solute and the solvent molecules, this interaction is likely to be one or more types of intermolecular bonding.
+When a substance dissolves there must be some sort of interaction between the solute and the solvent molecules, this interaction is likely to be involve one or more types of intermolecular bonding.
 Since phenol molecules will engage in hydrogen bonding it will show some solubility in water at room temperature.
-The polar hydrogen atom in phenol will form hydrogen bonding with the lone pairs of electrons on a water molecule.
+The δ+ hydrogen atom present in phenol will form a hydrogen bond with the lone pairs of electrons on a water molecule.

 However a phenol molecule also contains a large covalent phenyl group (-C6H5) attached to the hydroxyl group (-OH) and since the bonding here is covalent you would expect this group to be insoluble in water.
 So as you might expect phenol shows some solubility in water due to the presence of hydrogen bonding with the water molecules, despite the presence of the large covalent aromatic ring on the molecule.
 Approximately 8.3g of phenol will dissolve in 100ml of water at room temperature.
-If you add more phenol a rather unusual phenomenon occurs.
-Two liquid layers will form in the flask, one layer is a solution of phenol in water and the other is a solution of water in phenol.
+If you add more phenol a rather unusual phenomenon occurs, two liquid layers will form in the flask or test-tube, one layer is a solution of phenol in water and the other is a solution of water in phenol.
 However if these two layers are heated to around 700C a single layer forms which is a solution phenol in water.
-The phenol dissolves in water mainly due to its ability to form hydrogen bonds with water molecules, as shown below.
+As previously discussed the phenol dissolves in water mainly due to its ability to form intermolecular hydrogen bonds with water molecules, as shown below.

 hydrogen bonding between water molecules and phenol molecule

-The reactions of phenol as we have mentioned are often compared to that of alcohols, since they both contain the hydroxyl group (R-OH).
-However there are many differences in the reactions of alcohols and phenols, one area where they differ greatly is in their acidity.
-Phenol and many of its compounds are weak acids, while alcohols are very very poor acids, for example ethanol is less acidic than water.
+The reactions of phenol as we have mentioned above are often compared to that of alcohols, since they both contain the hydroxyl functional group (R-OH).
+However there are many differences in the reactions of alcohols and phenol, one area where they differ greatly is in their acidity.
+Phenol and many of its compounds are weak acids, while alcohols are very poor acids, for example ethanol is less acidic than water.
 The table below gives an indication of the relative strengths of several acids.
-Recall that the larger the Ka and the smaller the value of pKa the stronger the acid.
+Recall that the larger the value of Ka and the smaller the value of pKa the stronger the acid.

 acid formula Ka pKa